akamaotto/media-contacts/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

+## Open Source

+This project is open source and welcomes community contributions.
+To ensure the project remains accessible and collaborative:

+1. **License**: This project is licensed under the [MIT License](LICENSE), allowing for free use, modification, and distribution.

+2. **Community Guidelines**: We follow the [Contributor Covenant](CODE_OF_CONDUCT.md) code of conduct to ensure a welcoming and inclusive environment.

+3. **Security**: Sensitive information is kept out of the repository.
+Use the `.env.example` file as a template for your own environment configuration.

+4. **Issue Tracking**: Use GitHub Issues to report bugs, request features, or discuss improvements.

+5. **Pull Requests**: Follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md) when submitting code changes.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.